African Before The Slave Trade And Colonization

-African Societies before the Slave Trade and Colonization were characterised by Iron Age Kingdoms forming centralised States as well as groups of Nomads that had not formed Centralised bureaucracies.
+Africa before the Slave Trade and Colonization was characterised by Iron Age Kingdoms forming centralised States as well as groups of Nomads that had not formed Centralised bureaucracies.

-We ended Part 2 of the Entire History Of Africa Anthology, with the emergence of African people in the Iron Age following the development of Agriculture which ushered in a different system of Social, Political and Economic relations from that which had dominated Stone Age Africa.
+The Iron Age coupled with the development of Agriculture ushered in a different system of Social, Political and Economic relations from that which had dominated Stone Age Africa.

-These developments created a variety of settled Kingdoms and Nomadic peoples across the expanse of the entire African Continent.
+These developments created a variety of settled Kingdoms and Nomadic peoples across the expanse of the entire African Continent before the arrival of Slavery and Colonization in Africa.

 Desertification Of The Sahara

-As we have established in Part 1 on the Pre-History Of Africa, significant populations of Homo Sapiens arose in the East African Rift Valley Region, and for about 3000 years, the Sahara region was the home of Nomadic Stone Age Hunter Gatherer Black peoples who lived off the land in the once fertile region.
+Significant populations of Homo Sapiens arose in the East African Rift Valley Region, and for about 3000 years, and green Sahara region was the home of Nomadic Stone Age Hunter Gatherer Black peoples who lived off the land in the once fertile region.

-Rock Art found in this region bears testament to a once fertile Sahara roamed by Nomadic Stone Age Africans.
+Rock Art found in this region bears testament to a once fertile Sahara roamed by Nomadic Stone Age Africans before the Slave Trade and Colonization.

-The desertification of the Sahara forced the African nomads settled in the Region to migrate to other Regions in the Continent, resulting in a variety of Kingdoms and Nomadic peoples that subsequently spread throughout North, West, East and Southern Africa some of which we previously touched on in the Pre-Colonial Kingdoms of Africa entry.
+The desertification of the Sahara forced the African nomads settled in the Region to migrate to other Regions in the Continent, resulting in a variety of Kingdoms and Nomadic peoples that subsequently spread throughout North, West, East and Southern Africa in the period before the Slave Trade and Colonization in Africa.

 The African Kingdoms and Nomads Of North, West, East and Southern Africa

-Following the Desertification of the Sahara, migration into North Africa would reach its apex with the development of the Nile Valley and Ethiopian Civilizations.
+Following the Desertification of the Sahara, migration into North Africa would reach its apex with the development of the Nile Valley Ethiopian Civilizations before the Slave Trade and Colonisation were introduced to Africa.

 The Egyptian-Nubian and Ethiopian Civilizations are amongst the oldest known to us, and Egypt’s influence on modern Civilization, particularly on the Greeks is well documented and accepted by the Greeks themselves.

-The wealth and power of these Empires rose to great heights as Trade and commerce in commodities like Gold in the region flourished.
+The wealth and power of these Empires rose to great heights as Trade and commerce in commodities like Gold in the region flourished in the era before Slavery and Colonization/

 To date, Mali’s Mansa Musa is still regarded as the richest man to have ever lived, and the Sculptures of Benin are also considered amongst the world’s greatest artistic treasures.